jsimplicio/jsimplicio.github.io/_posts/2019-4-1-analyzing-open-ended-questions.md

 hero_color: "#776FC7"
 ---

-The diary team recently launched a new analysis tab with improvements and features that help researchers understand the answer to open-ended questions.
+The Diary team launched a new Analysis tab with improvements that help researchers understand and compare answers to open-ended questions.

 ## Brief
-Researchers need to gather meaningful data from the answers of open-ended questions.
-Close-ended questions are easily quantifiable and displayed as graphs in the summary tab.
-With the analysis tab, researchers are able to dig deeper into open-ended answers, and form patterns based on open-ended-questions.
+Researchers should be able to take in meaningful data from answers to open-ended questions.
+Close-ended questions are easier to quantify, and displayed the results in graphs, like in Summary.
+With the Analysis tab, researchers are able can dig deep into open-ends by analyzing different patterns.

-## Objectives
+## Objective
-* The analysis view comes with new features for researchers to analyze open-ended questions.
+* The Analysis view has features that help researchers analyze the answers to open-ended questions.

 ## Key Results
-* Researchers can quickly create value out of the answers to open-ended questions.
+* Researchers can quickly make patterns and create value out of answers to open-ended questions.

 ## The features
 The following images belong to a research project that examined the experience of customers that were provided a trial of the [Birchbox](https://www.birchbox.com/) service, a pepersonalized box delivered to your home with a mix of makeup, hair, and skincare products.